mmercedesperea/pokedex/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+It is required to install dependencies the first time, using npm i.

 ### `Launch Unit Tests: npm run test`

 Launch Unit Tests with Jest and Enzyme.
 Create and update coverage.